b0sc/college/CONTRIBUTING.md

 -   **Step 1:** Check for the Unchecked courses in the README.md file in **Available Courses** Section.
 -   **Step 2:** Create a new folder with the course name in the root directory.
--   **Step 3:** Create a README.md file in the course folder and add the course description and the tasks that you want to add to the course.
+-   **Step 3:** Create a README.md file in the course folder and add the course description and the tasks (max 10) that you want to add to the course.

+> **Note:** This is an advanced path, and you can only follow this path if you have completed the basic path.
+The review of the changes will take more time as compared to the basic path and all your changes can be discarded if they are not relevant to the course and not in the same order as the other courses.

 ## Hacktoberfest